 Foreign exchange rates may impact the number of international tourists that Canada, local markets and the Company's attractions can draw when restrictions are eased, and borders are reopened.
-The rate at November 8, 2021 was U.S.\$1.00 = \$1.24, which was stronger than the same time last year (US\$1.00 = \$1.30).
-There seems to be a consensus from analysts that the Canadian dollar exchange rate with the U.S. dollar will remain relatively stable over the remainder of 2021.
+The rate at February 2, 2022 was U.S.1.00 = 1.27, which was consistent with the rate at same time last year (US1.00 = 1.28).
+There seems to be a consensus from analysts that the Canadian dollar exchange rate with the U.S. dollar will remain average between 1.20 to 1.30 during 2022.